 The central streets of Prague were so unbearable on our first day that we ducked into a local proprietor’s small deli to escape the crowds.
 Inside, my traveling companion Ingrid (who is a citizen of the Czech Republic) started a long conversation about what has happened to the city in the last decade.
 Tourism has robbed the once authentic streets of their cultural charm.
 Now they are filled with global brand stores and souvenir shops, many selling Czech Republic memorabilia manufactured in China.

-What is the reason for overtourism?
-Mostly it’s because travel has become cheaper.
+One big reason to overtourism is because travel has become cheaper.
 I admit I’m the first to take advantage of a great flight deal.
 I’m an advocate for budget travel, and most often I rent from Airbnb for reasons I’ve written about.

 I’m thinking about overtourism more carefully as I plan future trips.
 I always want to avoid the sea of sameness that I found traveling in Europe and renting apartments in both Bergen, Norway and in Prague.
 I much prefer the rent a room method I tried in Seattle or the personal spaces I’ve rented in Austin and Brussels and Oslo where it’s clear from the host’s profile and the way the property is decorated that the space is curated with personal items, rented to supplement income, and is not a place owned by a corporation or property hoarder constantly turning over their dozens of lofts decorated cheaply in all IKEA products for easy profits.